koswald/VBScript/docs/VBScriptClasses.md

 Include a vertical bar ( &#124; ) in comments with &amp;#124;

-Visual Studio and VS Code extensions may render differently than Git-Flavored Markdown.
+Visual Studio and VS Code extensions may render Markdown files differently than Git-Flavored Markdown.

+Issues:
+- Introductory comments at the beginning of a file should be followed by a line containing a single quote character, or else the markdown table may not render correctly .

 | Member type | Name | Parameter | Returns | Comment |
 | :---------- | :--- | :-------- | :------ | :------ |